Q. What is the LearningElite program?

 Q. How do I apply for the LearningElite?

 A. There is an online application process.
 You must complete the application online by Nov.
-15, 2012, at midnight Pacific time.
+1, 2013, at midnight Pacific time.
 To begin the application, please click here.
-Because the application requires extensive organization-wide data, it is highly recommended that you print and save the planning worksheet to use as a tool for planning and data collection.
+Because the application requires extensive organization-wide data, we have created planning worksheets you can use as tools for planning and data collection.
+These planning worksheets can be downloaded from the awards site once you’ve registered.

 Q. How long will it take me to complete the LearningElite application?

 A. It depends.
 You are required to capture organization-wide data and will be dependent on multiple departments and business units.
-It is highly recommended that you start immediately with the planning worksheet, review all required information and then build a data collection strategy.
-Once you have the planning worksheet completed, allow yourself plenty of time to enter the information online prior to midnight Pacific Time on Nov.
-15, 2012.
+It is highly recommended that you start immediately with the planning worksheets (which can be downloaded from the LearningElite Award website once you’ve registered), review all required information and then build a data collection strategy.
+Once you have the planning worksheet completed, allow yourself plenty of time to enter the information online prior to midnight Pacific time on Nov.
+1, 2013.

 Q: How much does it cost to apply?